-At the end of article (after the references), authors should include, on a separate page, a list of any figures and tables cited within the text.
+At the end of the article (after the references), authors should include, on a separate page, a list of any figures and tables cited within the text.
 This list should contain the full caption of each figure and table.

 Issues of language

-To reduce and keep the process of peer reviewing straightforward the international authors are responsible to submit article manuscripts in good quality English.
+To reduce and keep the process of peer-reviewing straightforward the international authors are responsible to submit article manuscripts in good quality English.

-1. Subsequently to the peer reviewing process, selected article manuscripts to be published will be sent for professional translation and editing.
+1. Subsequently, to the peer-reviewing process, selected article manuscripts to be published will be sent for professional translation and editing.

-2. Human Geographies – Journal of Studies and Research in Human Geography is an open access journal.
+2. Human Geographies – Journal of Studies and Research in Human Geography is an open-access journal.

-Please do not hesitate to contact any of the members of the editorial team for additional guidance on any matters not specifically addressed in the above listed instructions and examples
+Please do not hesitate to contact any of the members of the editorial team for additional guidance on any matters not specifically addressed in the above-listed instructions and examples

 Submission of contributions